ladybug-tools/spider/gbxml-viewer/r9/gbxml-viewer9-11-editor/README.md

 The next few releases should begin to provide some guidance in responding to these questions.

+#### Update 2018-02-05

+It looks like getting the gbXML and gbJSON data to communicate is fairly easy to do.
+The confusion will be in the future when you will have to switch your brain from one style to the other too frequently.

 ### Mission

 * View the IDs of all the surfaces in a list
 	* Select the surface you want to edit
+	* Selected surface is highlighted 'in world' and make other surfaces nearly transparent
+	* Display the name of the selected surface as a tooltip in the menu
 * View the names of all the surface types
 	* Current surface type of selected surface is highlighted
 	* Select a different surface type for the selected surface
 * View the IDs of the adjacent spaces
 	* Select different spaces for the selected surface
+* Save the edits to a new file

 ## Wish list

-* Highlight the selected surface 'in world' and make other surfaces nearly transparent
-* Display the name and CAD ID etc of the selected surface in the menu
-* Display the name and CAD ID etc of the selected space(s) in the menu
+* Display CAD ID etc of the selected space(s) in the menu?
 * Allow you to use all the error-locating tools in the [gbXML Viewer Reports]( http://www.ladybug.tools/spider/gbxml-viewer/r9/gbxml-viewer9-05-reports/test-gbxml-viewer9-reports.html ) script
-* **Save the edits to a new file**
 	* Perhaps in gbJSON format as well as gbXML

 More thoughts